dzackgarza/Notes/Obsidian/zettelkasten/universally closed.md

+---
+aliases: ["proper"]
+---

 Fiber products with it are closed maps.